zaklaus/c2p-xml/README.md

 Also supports node properties.

 ##Usage
 Get latest version of XML parser and look into main.cpp and/or source code of actual XML parser.
-I don't have much time writing documentation, so it'll have to wait.

 #License
 License can be found at file 'LICENSE' in repo's root.